mautrix/docs/bridges/general/troubleshooting.md

-As long as you've enabled the `self_sign` option under `encryption`, the bridge bot should be verified, so it'll keep receiving messages even after clients stop encrypting for unverified devices in April 2026.
+As long as you've enabled the `self_sign` option under `encryption`, the bridge bot should be verified, so it'll keep receiving messages even after clients stop encrypting for unverified devices in October 2026.

 The bridge could technically create a separate e2ee session for each ghost user to avoid the warning, but that would be ridiculously inefficient, so it won't